The AP Interview: Pakistani leader details flood devastation

 Whatever the case, Sharif said the impact on his country is immense.
 More than 1,600 people have died, including hundreds of children.
 Crops on 4 million acres have been washed away.
 Millions of houses have been damaged or completely destroyed, and life savings have disappeared in the devastating floods triggered by monsoon rains.

 Framing Pakistan as a victim of climate change worsened by other nations’ actions, Sharif said Pakistan is responsible for less than 1% of the carbon emissions that cause global warming.
 “We are,” the prime minister said, “a victim of something we have nothing to do with.”

+He echoed the sentiments Friday afternoon when addressing fellow leaders at the General Assembly, telling them that other places were next.
+“One thing is very clear,” he said.
+“What happened in Pakistan will not stay in Pakistan.”

 MONEY AND FOOD